Articles

 Disengaged participants

 Less effective meetings also lead to a loss of overall engagement, which can translate into presenteeism.
 People go to meetings for the sake of going to meetings, while realizing that there is no real added value in being there.
-What's more, few participants dare refuse an invitation to a meeting for fear of being frowned upon, knowing full well that they'll be more observers than real contributors.
+What's more, few participants dare refuse an invitation to a meeting for fear of being frowned upon, knowing full well that they will be more observers than real contributors.

 Some people are therefore systematically favored over others in terms of their ability to express themselves and get involved in the meeting: